jasonchriscodes/BusFlow/README.md

   MapActivity shows “Ahead”, “On Time”, or “Behind” icons at each timing point.

 - **Live Map Tracking**
-  Uses Mapsforge + MQTT to plot your bus marker, route polyline, red/green timing-point stops, and other buses on the same route.
+  Uses Mapsforge + MQTT to plot your bus marker, route polyline, timing-point markers, and other buses on the same route.

 - **Offline Fallback**
-  Automatically loads an offline map asset if connectivity drops, with an on-screen offline notice for other-bus tracking.
+  Automatically loads an offline map asset if connectivity drops, with an on-screen notice when other-bus tracking is unavailable.

 - **Centralized Configuration**
   Fetch device-specific settings and today’s roster from a ThingsBoard IoT server via MQTT/REST.